-The Plan View screen shows a picture as if you were viewing the line from above ground.
-When the red line is in the center and pointing forward/back, you are directly over the line and pointing in the line's direction.
+The plan view screen shows a picture as if you were viewing the line from above ground.
+When the red line is in the center and pointing forward/backward, you are directly over the line and pointing in the line's direction.

 1 Depth and current readings

-2 Frequency selected
+2 2 Frequency selected

 3 Target line

-4 Lines of confidence (the closer these are to the target line indicates more confidence)
+4 Lines of confidence (closer these are to the target line indicates more confidence)

-5 The Arrow indicates the direction to move toward the line.
-It only shows when the distance to the target line is far away
+5 Arrow indicates the direction to move towards the line.
+It only shows when the distance to the target line is far away.

-Using the Plan View screen
+Using the Plan View screen.

-- 1. Apply the signal to the target line in the usual manner and select the plan view screen by a long press on the Return button until the desired screen appears. - 2.
-Position the locator within the approximate position of the target line.
+- 1. Apply the signal to the target line in the usual way and select the plan view screen using long presses on the return button until the desired screen appears. - Position the locator within the approximate position of the target line.
 Use the plan view to help guide you toward the target line.
-You can imagine that the plan view is giving you a view into the ground. - 3.
-Position yourself so the target line is pointing forward/back and is centralized on the screen.
+You can imagine that the plan view is giving you a view into the ground. - Position yourself so that the target line is pointing forward/back and is centralized on the screen.

-Tram lines on either side of the line indicate an area of confidence.
-The closer the Tram lines are together the greater the confidence.
+"Tram" lines on either side of the line indicate an area of confidence.
+The closer the tram lines are together, the greater the

-In addition to the tram lines the color of the target line also changes depending on the degree of confidence:
+In addition to the tram lines, the color of the target line also changes depending on the degree of confidence: